kennytilton/hiringagency/README.md

 Wait a bit, then browse to [http://localhost:3449](http://localhost:3449).

-Contact @hiskennyness on Slack #Clojurians or raise an issue here if you have problems, question, or comments.
+Contact @maverick on Slack #Clojurians or raise an issue here if you have problems, question, or comments.